balena-io/open-balena/docs/getting-started.md

 with the server.

 The root certificate is found at `config/certs/root/ca.crt` on the server.
-Copy it to some folder on the local machine and keep a note the path -- it will be used later during the CLI installation.
+Copy it to some folder on the local machine and keep a note to the path -- it will be used later during the CLI installation.
 Follow the steps below for the specific platform of the local machine.